-Mr Wilkins is delighted to have been appointed as an 'Apprenticeship Champion', one of only two currently in Slough.
+Mr Wilkins is an 'Apprenticeship Champion', one of only two currently in Slough.
 This recognises his efforts to promote apprenticeships in school, and allows him access to the latest apprenticeship support and information.

 This appointment is showcased on the Amazing Apprenticeships website - the best location for teachers, parents and students to find out about how apprenticeships work and how they are changing.

 Apprentices earn a wage and work alongside experienced staff to gain job-specific skills.
 Off the job, usually on a day-release basis, apprentices receive training to work towards nationally recognised qualifications.
 Apprenticeships can take between one and four years to complete depending on the level of apprenticeship, the apprentices’ ability and the industry sector.
 The minimum salary is £2.60 per hour; however, many apprentices earn significantly more.

 Apprenticeships are open to all age groups above 16 years-old whether you are just leaving school, have been working for years or are seeking to start a new career.
 Click HERE to read about five reasons why apprenticeships are a real alternative to university.